jingwei/jsonstore/jsonstore-webapp/README.md

     }
     '

+The store configuration shown above uses the default values.
+It is not recommended to change any of these settings after creating a new JSON store.

+The default <code>keySerializerClass</code> is <code>jsonstore.PathKeyLongSerializer</code>
+requiring that path keys must have the <code>java.lang.Long</code> type.
+If your path keys are strings (i.e., <code>java.lang.String</code>), you can assign
+<code>jsonstore.PathKeyStringSerializer</code> to <code>keySerializerClass</code>.

 Puts the JSON schema of the specified JSON store.

     curl -X PUT -H "Content-type: application/json" http://localhost:9010/jsonstore/News -d '